uswds/uswds/README.md

   const ref = document.body;

   useEffect(() => {
-     // inititalize
+     // initialize
-     characterCount.on(ref); // default ref is document.body, if you want to use default you do not bave to pass arguments accordion.on();
+     characterCount.on(ref); // default ref is document.body, if you want to use default you do not have to pass arguments accordion.on();

      // remove event listeners when component un-mounts.